MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-copy.md

 ---
 # Copy function in Power Apps

-Copies text to the clipboard on the device where the app is running
+Copies text to the clipboard on the device where the app is running.

 ## Description